York (explorer): After the expedition

 All the men of the expedition except York received double pay according to rank, $5 to $30 per month, and each enlisted man was granted 320 acre of land.
 York, as a slave, received nothing.

 Contrary to the general belief that Clark freed York immediately after their return, York remained enslaved and the property of Clark for at least five more years.
 He accompanied Clark on the latter's celebratory visit to Washington, D.C., in 1807, and when Clark moved his family to St. Louis to take up his new position as brigadier general of the militia and Superintendent of Indian Affairs in the new territory.

 Historian Robert Betts said the freedom York had during the Lewis and Clark expedition made resuming enslavement unbearable.
 York asked Clark for his freedom based upon his good services during the expedition.

-"It is shown that York had gained a little freedom while on the expedition with Lewis and Clark.
-It is mentioned in journals that York went on scouting trips and going to trade with villages, experiencing freedom while doing that.
-Clark named two geographic discoveries after him; York's Eight Islands and York's Dry Creek, indicating that Clark may have respected him.
-When a poll was taken to decide where the group should stay over one winter, York's vote was recorded.
-He was also able to swim, unlike some of the men who were with them on their expedition."